planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 there is a big API change or some time has passed since the last release.

-However, since the launch of the <cite>Nine Chronicles</cite>' mainnet last year, Libplanet has had to make frequent releases to fix various problems of the mainnet.
+However, since the launch of the <cite>Nine Chronicles</cite>' mainnet last year, Libplanet has had to make frequent releases to fix various problems in the mainnet.
 Currently both teams of Libplanet and <cite>Nine Chronicles</cite>
 in Planetarium work closely together to catch up each other's updates.
 This release cycle of Libplanet is likely to continue for a while.